boyscout99/my-big-data-platform/README.md

 which I followed at Aalto University during the Spring of 2021.

 ## What I used for this project

+Apache Cassandra
+ - for

+Apache Spark
+ - for stream processing in near real-time
+ - uses Spark Streaming for batch processing
+ - uses Hadoop as scheduler

+Apache Kafka
+ - for

+Zookeeper
+ - used to orchestrate Kafka brokers
+ - brokers send metadata about them and their topics to Zookeeper nodes

 Python
 - to write most of the code
-- libraries like pandas,
+- libraries like cassandra.cluser, kafka, pyspark, csv, json

 Docker containers
-- dockercompose files for
+- for Kafka brokers
--
+- for Zookeeper nodes
-The project includes Python, Docker, Apache Cassandra, Apache Spark, Apache Kafka, Zookeeper.
+- for a cluster of Apache Cassandra nodes
+- for Apache Spark workers and master node
+- for the Apache Spark Streaming processor

 ## The structure
 Picture of the design.